 Once you’ve dropped the fifth orb off at its matching rune, the next exit you travel through will takes you to a golden room with the next Inconspicuous Note.

-After you have found a special room, start mapping until you find another one.
-Then go back to the previous room to make sure that you haven't triggered the Teleportation Trap.
-Repeat this process until you have found all of the rooms.
+After discovering a special room (with an orb or rune), continue mapping until you find another one, then return to the previous room to confirm you didn't trigger the Teleportation Trap.
+Repeat this process until you have mapped all the required rooms.

 Note #7: The Forgotten Crypt